Cambridge 105: Programming

-The Cambridge 105 Radio schedule is split into daytime output & specialist programming.
+The Cambridge Radio schedule is split into daytime output & specialist programming.
 Daytime programming covers a popular mix of music from the 1960s all the way through to the present day, whilst specialist picks up on a diverse range of genres.

 Notable programming

 Breakfast

-Julian Clover and Lucy Milazzo present Cambridge Breakfast live from 7 – 9.30am from Gwydir Street.
+Julian Clover presents Cambridge Breakfast live Monday to Thursday from 7 – 9.30am from Gwydir Street.
 The show features a mix of news, music and information relevant for those living and working in the city and south Cambridgeshire.
+Friday Breakfast is presented by Linda Ness.

-Saturday Breakfast
+Saturday Breakfast/Morning

-The weekly Saturday Breakfast show is presented by Matt Webb from 8 - 10am.
+The weekly Saturday Breakfast show is presented by Daniel Baker from 8 - 10am.
 The programme features guests, music, local news and information for the city and South Cambridgeshire.

+Saturday mornings are presented by Gavin Richards with a range of local community guests.

 Daytimes

 The station's weekday daytime output consists of music from the 1960s to the present day with a greater emphasis from the 80s onward and a mix of local topical debate and discussion.
-Key presenters across the daytime include – Early Breakfast from 6 – 7am (Brian O'Reilly), Mid-Mornings from 9.30am – 12pm (Leigh Chambers, Tim Willett & Liz Barker, Phil Rowe and Suzie Thorpe) and Afternoons from 12 – 2pm (Virginie Schante, Neil Whiteside and Alex Elbro).
+Key presenters across the daytime include – Early Breakfast from 6 – 7am (Brian O'Reilly), Mid-Mornings from 9.30am – 12pm (Alex Elbro, Chris Brown, Matthew Parrott and Christine Schneider) and Lunchtimes from 12 – 2pm (Stu Wren, Frazer Mott, Scott King).